 Hale’s first novel, Sounding the Blood, was published by Raincoast Books in 2001.
 It was a finalist for the BC Relit Awards and was voted one of the Top Ten novels of 2001 by Toronto’s Now Magazine.
 Sounding the Blood has been on reading lists for literature courses at University of British Columbia, Simon Fraser University, University of Western Washington and University of Victoria.
 The book was released in the U.S. in the Fall of 2002 and has been translated into Czech and taught in a Canadian Literature course at Masaryk University in Brno, Czech Republic.

 Hale’s second novel The Reddening Path, was published by Thistledown Press in 2007.
 A Spanish edition was released in 2008 by Verdecielo of Panama.
-The Reddening Path is available from Thistledown Press as an AudioBook.
+The Reddening Path is available as an Audiobook from Audible.ca (see button on BOOKS page and hear a 4 minute sample read by the author).

 Her third novel, My Sweet Curiosity, was longlisted for the 2010 Relit award for fiction.